PatrickMiller164/Pairs-Trading-Backtester/README.md

 - exit_threshold: 0.5 (profit-taking threshold, open position is closed when z-score falls below this level)
 - limit: 4 (stop-loss threshold, open position is closed when z-score rises above this level)
 - size: 125 (total amount of cash used to the long position and short position of a trade)
-- increment: 0.05 (minimum deviation needed by z-score needed from last open trade before another trade can be placed)
+- increment: 0.05 (minimum z-score deviation needed from last opened trade before another trade can be placed)

 Set the portfolio parameter.
 - initial_cash: 1000 (initial amount of cash in portfolio, equal to initial portfolio value)